hexagonal-sun/trale/README.md

 - `udp`: This example transfers twenty bytes between two tasks usng UDP sockets on the localhost interface whilst a third task is printing messages to the terminal.
-- `tcp`: This is an implementation of a TCP echo server (connecting to `127.0.0.1:5000`) whilst another task prints out messages to the terminal.
+- `tcp`: This is an implementation of a TCP echo client (connecting to `127.0.0.1:5000`) whilst another task prints out messages to the terminal.
+- `tcp_serv`: This is an implementation of a TCP echo server (waiting for connections to `127.0.0.1:5000`) whilst another task prints out messages to the terminal.
 - `sub_tasks`: This demonstates how a subtask can be spawned from a parent task and the joinhandle can be `.await`ed on without blocking the runqueue.